 Hadicurari Beach is the home of surfing.
 One of the largest windsurfing competitions in the Caribbean is held here every year!
 The waves are calm and inviting, so people of all levels of experience are welcome to join in the watersports.
 Wind and kite surfing classes are accessible, and snorkeling, swimming, paddleboarding, and other non-motorized watersports are also available.

-Hadicurari Beach is sometimes referred to as Fisherman’s Huts and is at its busiest in mid-June and July, when the Aruba Hi-Winds windsurfing event takes place.
+Hadicurari Beach is sometimes referred to as Fisherman’s Huts and is at its busiest in mid-June and July, when the Aruba Hi-Winds World Challenge windsurfing event takes place.
 During those months, it can be a little difficult to find parking, so be sure to arrive early in the day if you plan on visiting during this time of year.
+Although Hadicurari is meant for windsurfing and kitesurfing, if you take a quick stroll down the beach, you will find yourself behind the Ritz-Carlton.
+Like all the beaches in Aruba, it’s a public area that offers a designated swimming area and beach cabanas to relax in.

 Malmok Beach/ Tres Trapi